siyao-7/11775-hws/spring2021/hw2/README.md

 ```
 Or you can follow this [link](https://github.com/opencv/opencv-python/issues/126#issuecomment-621583923) to build the latest OpenCV from source.

 + Step 1.
-Extract SURF keypoint features at a frame rate of 1.5, meaning that we will extract one frame of features every 20 frames
+Extract SURF keypoint features at a frame rate of 1.5, meaning that we will extract one frame of features every 20 frames.
+Please implement the frame read function.
 ```
 $ python surf_feat_extraction.py videos surf_feat/ --feat_fps 1.5
 ```